 “Repetition makes reputation and reputation makes customers.” – Elizabeth Arden

 People often perceive creative success as a one-off event: a hit film or song, or a piece of work that wins awards or goes viral.
 But you don’t want to spend your whole career looking back at your ‘moment’.
-True success, as Elizabeth Arden suggests, is about having a reputation for continuous good work, and that means putting in the hours.
+Real success, as Elizabeth Arden suggests, is about having a reputation for continuous good work, and that means putting in the hours.
 This may not be what most (non-creative) people think a “glamorous life” is about.
-But truly creative people know that doing what you love isn’t really hard work at all.
+But genuinely creative people know that doing what you love isn’t arduous work at all.

 15. Keep your integrity